biobricks/pastlevel/README.md

 * .put, .del and .batch are atomic
 * read streams are locked to how the db looked when the stream started

-The short story is that in auto mode you can rely on pastlevel to provide both of these, with the exception that if a put .put, .del or .batch operation is interrupted before it completes then it can leave behind an index that is never used and which will not be automatically removed.
-The only effect this has is that the database will be slightly larger than it needs to be since it now has an extra unused index.
-In the future I plan to have the database automatically remove these junk indexes on next commit.

-In manual mode you cannot expect the read streams

-Important things first: The only time that you can ever get into a situation where you're seeing an inconsistant view of a data

-For pastlevel, anything that results in a commit is not truly atomic.
-This means that in auto mode no operations are truly atomic.
-This is not as bad as it sounds, since you still can never get into a situation where a
+In auto mode pastlevel provides both of these, except for the fact that if an operation that modifies the database is interrupted then unused indexes can be left behind indefinitely (taking up space).
+Hopefully this will be solved in a later version.

-In manual mode .put and .batch are atomic (but of course don't result in a commit).
+In manual mode .put, .del and .batch are fully atomic (but of course don't result in a commit) and .commit has the problem where it will leave behind unused indexes if interrupted before it completes.

 # performance